StarRocks/starrocks/docs/en/table_design/table_types/unique_key_table.md

 - During table creation, only Bitmap indexes and Bloom filter indexes can be created for the value column.

-- When you create a table, you can create Bitmap indexes or Bloom Filter indexes on the key columns of the table.
+- When you create a table, you can only create Bitmap indexes or Bloom Filter indexes on the key columns of the table.

 ## What to do next